aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-processing/specify-wkt-variant-on-translation/_index.md

 ---
-title: Specify WKT Variant on Translation using Aspose.GIS
+title: Assign Spatial Reference & Set WKT Variant using Aspose.GIS
 linktitle: Specify WKT Variant on Translation
 second_title: Aspose.GIS .NET API
-description: Learn how to specify WKT variants in Aspose.GIS for .NET to control spatial data representation format and precision effectively.
+description: Learn how to assign spatial reference and set decimal precision when creating point C# with Aspose.GIS for .NET in your .NET applications.
 weight: 19
 url: /net/geometry-processing/specify-wkt-variant-on-translation/
+date: 2026-04-09
+keywords:
+- assign spatial reference
+- set decimal precision
+- create point c#
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Specify WKT Variant on Translation using Aspose.GIS
+# Assign Spatial Reference & Set WKT Variant using Aspose.GIS

 ## Introduction
-Aspose.GIS for .NET is a powerful library that allows developers to work with geographic information system (GIS) data in their .NET applications effortlessly.
-One of the essential features provided by Aspose.GIS is the ability to specify the Well-Known Text (WKT) variant during translation, enabling users to control the format and precision of spatial data representations.
-In this tutorial, we will explore how to specify WKT variants step by step using Aspose.GIS for .NET.
+In this tutorial you’ll learn how to **assign spatial reference** to a geometry and control the exact WKT output format with Aspose.GIS for .NET.
+Whether you need to **create point C#** objects for mapping, analytics, or data exchange, being able to choose the right WKT variant and numeric precision makes your spatial data interoperable and easy to read.
+Let’s walk through the process step by step.

+## Quick Answers
+- **What does “assign spatial reference” mean?** It binds a geometry to a specific coordinate system such as WGS‑84.
+- **Which WKT variants are supported?** Iso, SimpleFeatureAccessOutdated, and ExtendedPostGis.
+- **How can I control decimal precision?** Use the `NumericFormat` options like `General`, `RoundTrip`, or `Flat`.
+- **Do I need a license?** A free trial is available; a commercial license is required for production.
+- **What .NET versions are compatible?** .NET Framework 4.0+ and .NET Core/5/6+.

+## What is “assign spatial reference”?
+Assigning a spatial reference (or spatial reference system, SRS) tells GIS software how to interpret the coordinate values of a geometry.
+Without an SRS, a point’s latitude‑longitude numbers have no real-world meaning.

+## Why control the WKT variant and numeric format?
+Different GIS tools expect slightly different WKT syntaxes.
+Selecting the proper variant ensures seamless data exchange, while setting decimal precision prevents rounding errors or overly long numbers that clutter logs and files.

 ## Prerequisites
-Before we begin, ensure you have the following prerequisites in place:
-1. Aspose.GIS for .NET: Download and install Aspose.GIS for .NET from the [download page](https://releases.aspose.com/gis/net/).
+1. Aspose.GIS for .NET – download from the [download page](https://releases.aspose.com/gis/net/).
-2. Development Environment: Make sure you have a .NET development environment set up.
+2. A .NET development environment (Visual Studio, VS Code, or Rider).
-3. Basic Knowledge: Familiarity with C# programming language and .NET framework.
+3. Basic familiarity with C# and the .NET framework.

 ## Import Namespaces
-Before using Aspose.GIS functionality in your code, import the necessary namespaces:
+Before using any Aspose.GIS classes, import the required namespaces:

 ```csharp
 using Aspose.Gis.Geometries;
 using Aspose.Gis.SpatialReferencing;